 Housing approaches that exclude marginalized populations from affordable housing options in healthy neighborhoods impede overall social and economic opportunity.
 Research shows that historically segregated and isolated communities are often characterized by limited employment opportunities, poor health outcomes, higher rates of violence, and the worst-performing schools.

-The American promise of opportunity is that everyone is offered fair chances — to reach our full potential, to receive equal treatment, to have a voice in decisions that affect us, and to ensure us access to basic living essentials such as homes, schools, parks, jobs and transportation.
-Historical practices of exclusion and segregation that prioritized investments in the suburbs and that foreclosed opportunities for marginalized groups everywhere, however, still echo in today’s land use policies.
-In our suburbs, for instance, affordable housing options -- typically multifamily apartments -- are limited.
+The American promise of opportunity is that everyone is offered fair chances — to reach our full potential, to receive equal treatment, to have a voice in decisions that affect us, and to ensure our access to basic living essentials such as homes, schools, parks, jobs, and transportation.
+Historical practices of exclusion and segregation that prioritized investments in the suburbs and that foreclosed opportunities for marginalized groups everywhere, however, still echo in today’s land-use policies.
+In our suburbs, for instance, affordable housing options — typically multifamily apartments — are limited.
 Other instances of overt discriminatory practices, including racial profiling in the real estate industry or predatory lending, continue to limit housing opportunities for marginalized communities.
-Those practices are not only a breach of the American promise, but also a significant impediment to the Silicon Valley region’s social and economic well-being.
+Those practices are not only a breach of the American promise but also a significant impediment to the Silicon Valley region’s social and economic well-being.
 While affordable housing creates opportunities and security for marginalized groups, its gains are universal; it stabilizes communities and the region overall.
 When families and households of different economic and racial backgrounds live close to one another, there are more opportunities for our worldviews to expand in chance encounters on the sidewalk, at the grocery store, or at a bus stop while waiting for a bus.
 There is evidence that such an environment not only allows for greater tolerance for each other but also stimulates greater innovation and creativity in society than do homogenous cultures.
-Affordable housing benefits families it serves directly, households in market rate housing, the health of Silicon Valley and the region overall.
+Affordable housing benefits families it serves directly, households in market-rate housing, the health of Silicon Valley, and the region overall.
 A movement toward housing opportunity that reaches everyone is therefore our common ground and an essential part of delivering on our region’s promise of fair opportunities to our marginalized populations, including individuals with disabilities.

 Anything else you’d like to share about your program and your support of The Kelsey?